Shooting of David Ortiz: Named suspects

+Trial and convictions

+Trial was held before the Primer Tribunal Colegiado de la Cámara Penal del Juzgado de Primera Instancia de Santo Domingo (First Collegiate Tribunal of the Criminal Chamber of the Court of First Instance of Santo Domingo), before a three judge panel consisting of judges Elizabeth Rodríguez Espinal (presiding), Julio Aybar Ortiz, and Flor Batista.
+In December 2022, ten of the thirteen defendants charged in connection with the shooting were found guilty, including the gunman, Cruz, and the motorcycle driver, García.
+The alleged mastermind, Vásquez, was among the three defendants acquitted, due to insufficient evidence.

 Reactions

 News of the shooting was met with messages of love and support for Ortiz from many notable figures, particularly those involved with baseball.
 Among the players sending such messages were Pedro Martínez, Mike Trout, Alex Rodriguez, David Wells, Marcus Stroman, Nelson Figueroa, and Travis Shaw.
 Eduardo Núñez of the Red Sox, who was born in the Dominican Republic, said it was unimaginable that Ortiz was shot there, and that it was "an international shame."
 Sports reporter Erin Andrews tweeted a message of support with a Sports Illustrated cover featuring Ortiz posing alongside first responders in the weeks after the Boston Marathon bombing.
 Former President Barack Obama also tweeted a reminiscence about Ortiz helping the city of Boston recover from the bombing, and "wishing him a speedy recovery of his own."

 Later, in response to the official explanation that Ortiz was shot by mistake, Sports Illustrated said it "invites skepticism," while Dan Shaughnessy of The Boston Globe called it "simply not believable."
 Fernandez, identified as the target of the attack, said that he has no enemies and does not look like Ortiz.
 Dominicans, including Pedro Martínez, have since expressed divided views on the official account, doubting claims made by the government, but also doubting that Ortiz was the actual target of the attack.